mdragon159/Learn-Unreal/README.md

   </details>

 3. <details>
-    <summary>I want to learn Unreal.
+    <summary>TODO: I want to learn Unreal.
 Where should I start?</summary>

-    I - Jawad - highly recommend grabbing a course
+    TODO: Suggest grabbing a course off of Udemy to start off with (and when it's on sale).
+Also mention course I used

   </details>